Contact us for support: 715-695-2691

 E-MAIL: JUNK FILTERING

 TCC includes Junk E-mail & Virus Filtering with TCC E-mail accounts.
+This is done at the server level so filtered messages will not come through to your E-mail client.
+You will need to log in to the “Dashboard” or watch for your daily Spam Digest email to see your filtered mail.
 Our filtering sends “Daily/Spam Digest” E-mails with your recently filtered messages so you can easily release them if you wish.
-You can view all filtered E-mail along with “Friends” and “Enemies” lists (permanently allow/block by address).
+You can also click the “My Account” or “Settings” in the Spam Digest email to get into the main Dashboard to view all of your filtered email along with settings such as your “Friends” and “Enemies” lists (permanently allow/block by address).

 E-MAIL: ADDITIONAL HELP

-If you need your username (email address) or password, contact TCC.
+If you do not know your current password, contact TCC.

 If you need to change your password on your devices and would like assistance, try these instructions.